 You'll have the chance to hike Iceland's tallest mountains, repel into its calderas and caves.
-You'll walk in the tracks of Vikings, or follow the trails of the medieval Icelandic sagas.
+You'll walk in the tracks of Vikings or follow the trails of the medieval Icelandic sagas.
 There's no shortage of activities in summer.

-There are endless activities both in Reykjavík and in Iceland more broadly in July.
+There are endless activities both in Reykjavík and in Iceland, more broadly in July.
 You could spend weeks traversing Iceland, exploring its rich natural wonders.
-You can circle the entire country for a month and you still won't see everything that Iceland has to offer in high summer.
+You can circle the entire country for a month, and you still won't see everything that Iceland has to offer in high summer.

-When making plans for a holiday during this month, therefore, it is important to prioritise; some to immerse themselves in nature, while others want higher-octane adventures.
+When making plans for a holiday during this month, it is important to prioritize; some to immerse themselves in nature, while others want higher-octane adventures.
 Or you might be here to learn about its history, literature, and culture, or to take part in one of this country's many and varied festivals.
 The options are endless, and the days are long enough to facilitate an action-packed itinerary.

 Camping is an incredibly popular pastime in Iceland in July, and both locals and visitors enjoy a good nature bath.
 Campsites across the country are open to guests seeking some fresh air and a respite from the quotidian.
 Camping is an affordable travel option for those on a budget in Iceland.

-Photo by Philip Gunkel
+Photo by Ryan Shultis